Last Updated August 29, 2020

 - severe sore throat that lasts for more than 48hrs

-The state asks that the caregiver doing pickup and dropoff be the same person all week (as feasible – for some families this is impossible).
+The state asks that anyone doing pickup and dropoff for consecutive-day programs be the same person all week (as feasible – for some families this is impossible).
 Additionally please avoid carpooling with anyone outside your family and/or small group “pod”.

 Maximum Group Size